 I write this with the biggest grin my face, having just touched down in Hawaii and been reunited with my folks.
 There’s an upwards assault on a volcano on the cards this week – so tell the fat lady to hang tight for a little, I’m not handing her the mic just yet.

-Catch you all when I’ve conquered the 50th state,
+en I’ve conquered the 50th state,